Minsu386/til/Coffee Chat.md

 Conference - Volunteer, Email organization
 Email - Hey i'm new, broke as a joke, is there any discount or potentially for free

+conversation -  Hey how you doing ....
+Oh i'm fine i didn't have time to play < blah blah>